-For everyone who loves a little late night cooking and comedy, check out Iliza Shlesinger’s Instagram and Facebook pages to see what you need to take part in the next Don’t Panic Pantry.
-The Texan comedian has been hosting virtual get-togethers on Instagram and Facebook so you can cook along with her at home.
-So far people have been tuning in every day at 00:00 GMT to make stir-fries, soups, tacos and all sorts of goodies.
+For everyone who loves a little late night cooking and comedy, check out Iliza Shlesinger’s Instagram and Facebook to see what you need to take part in the next Don’t Panic Pantry.
+The Texan comedian has been hosting virtual get-togethers, inviting fans to cook along with her at home.
+So far people have been tuning in every day at 01:00 to make stir-fries, soups, tacos and all sorts of goodies.

-The Scottish comedy superstar hosted his first Drunk With Dan session last Friday… and he’s promised to do more on his Instagram!
+The Scottish comedy superstar has promised many more outings of his Drunk With Dan series on Instagram.
 Make sure you’ve poured yourself a glass, cracked open a can or just put a really long straw straight into your wine bottle before Daniel Sloss goes live.

 The Brooklyn 99 star is getting creative with her make-up on Instagram.
 Very creative.
 With interesting eyeshadow applications (that don’t necessarily have to involve eyelids), she delivers these “tutorials” with the calm manners of the most serious beauty blogger.
-Be sure to keep following to see what she has in store next.
+Be sure to follow her to see what she has in store next.

 For some, he’s the only reputable news source around.
 For a satirical reading of current events, tune into Jonathan Pie: LOCKDOWN on Instagram to see that everyone, including reporters, can do their bit by working from home.
 Normally, Jonathan Pie would be spitting the truth from the streets but now he’s making do from his home office… if he ever get’s the VPN set up.

-From Monday 30 March, South Shields’ favourite funnywoman is reading a passage from her autobiography How To Be Champion every day on her YouTube channel.
-In her trailer on Instagram, she invites you all to read along (or not) and is going to stream live to your device daily while we’re all staying at home.
+South Shields’ favourite funnywoman is reading a passage from her autobiography How To Be Champion every day on her YouTube channel.
+She invites all to read along (or not), streaming live to your device daily through Instagram while we’re all staying at home.

 Head on over to Ross Noble’s Instagram to find out when he’s next going live from his makeshift bunker.
 No windows, no rules… Just Ross, his gas mask and a whole lot of people joining him to enjoy his own brand of off-the-wall humour.

-Those who like dissecting what makes a good joke need to be tuning into Tip Your Waitstaff on Instagram every day at 18:00 GMT where he’s joined by fellow comedians to share jokes they were working on for their cancelled or rescheduled tours.
-So far, the likes of John Mulaney, Nikki Glaser and Maria Bomford have phoning in with Sarah Silverman and Melissa Villaseñor set to join upcoming livestreams.
-Giving everyone a laugh is not the only good Tip Your Waitstaff is doing, so far they have raised over $60,000 for workers in comedy clubs who have lost their incomes.
+Those who like dissecting what makes a good joke need to be tuning into Tip Your Waitstaff on Instagram every day at 18:00, where he’s joined by fellow comedians to share jokes they were working on for their cancelled or rescheduled tours.
+So far, the likes of John Mulaney, Nikki Glaser and Maria Bomford have phoned in, with Sarah Silverman and Melissa Villaseñor set to join upcoming livestreams.
+Giving everyone a laugh is not the only good Tip Your Waitstaff is doing, so far they have raised over a huge amount of funs for workers in comedy clubs who have lost their incomes.